jmirza-debug/ccloud_connect_splunk_s2s/README.md

 4. docker-compose up -d
 ```

-This repo includes a neo4j source connector, and snowflake sink connector.
+This repo includes a Oracle CDC source connector, and snowflake sink connector.
 Fill in connectivity details in:
 ```
 -submit_oracle_cdc.sh
 ```